luslab/luslab.github.io/_docs/reproducibility/containerising_R.md

 	echo "Password:" $PASSWORD

 	singularity exec -c -B $VOLUME:/home/rstudio $CONTAINER rserver --www-port $PORT --www-address 0.0.0.0 --auth-none=0 --auth-pam-helper-path=pam-helper
 }
 ```

-Then call the script - `source <path_to_script`
+2) Pull a Docker image with the RStudio Server:

+`singularity pull --name rstudio.simg docker://rocker/rstudio:latest`

+It will pull and build the image into the current directory.
+The building process may take several minutes.
+Move the container to another directory, if you like; it is especially useful to move it out of your home directory, if you have built it there, so it does not occupy very limited disk space.

+3) Go to an interactive node.
+For example, the following command will give you an interactive node with 16 GB of memory for 16 hours:

+`srun --ntasks=1 --mem=16G --time=16:00:00 --partition=int --pty bash`

+It is useful to run this command from a `tmux` or `screen` session started on a login node, so you don't lose your interactive node with RStudio in case you disconnect from CAMP.

+4) Upload ("source") this function into your Bash session: `source ~/start_rstudio.sh`.

-Now run the singularity_rstudio function - `singularity_rstudio -v <volume_to_mount> -c <path_to_container> -p 8787`
+5) Start RStudio by calling the function: `singularity_rstudio -v <volume_to_mount> -c <path_to_rstudio_container> -p 8787`.

-A URL, username and password should now be displayed in terminal.
-Use these to login to Rstudio server.
+A URL, username and password should now be displayed in the terminal.
+Use these to login to Rstudio server from your web browser.

-If your files are not present in the files window, you will need to run: `setwd('/home/rstudio')`.
-Then, in the files window select 'more' > 'go to working directory'.
+**Note**.
+If your files are not present in the `Open File` window in RStudio, you will need to run `setwd('/home/rstudio')` in the RStudio console.